ArnaudValensi/warfest-voxel-unity/README.md

 If the cursor doesn't lock in the screen, open and close the inventory.

+I suggest you to open the scene `Scene-01`.

 ## Note

 If you have any question on this project or on how to make a voxel engine, or you want to make projects with me or you just want to talk to me, please contact me: